Flight Review

 Best practices for preventing wrong runway departures:

-• Trace the taxi route to the departure runway on the airport diagram.
+• Brief the entire taxi route to the departure runway using the airport diagram.

 • If uncertain about the taxi route, request progressive taxi instructions.